 “I expect to die in bed, my successor will die in prison and his successor will die a martyr in the public square.
 His successor will pick up the shards of a ruined society and slowly help rebuild civilization, as the church has done so often in human history.”

 Francis Card.
 George

 Please follow me on Twitter!

 Help support Fr.
 Z’s Gospel of Life work at no cost to you.
 Do you need a Real Estate Agent?
 Calling these people is the FIRST thing you should do!

 They find you a pro-life agent in your area who commits to giving a portion of the fee to a pro-life group!

-To set up a recurring, monthly donation (even a small one) go to the bottom of this blog and look for the drop down menu!
+To set up a recurring, monthly donation via PAYPAL (even a small one) go to the bottom of this blog and look for the drop down menu!
 If you prefer, I also have a clearXchange account.
 Do you want yet another alternative to PayPal?
 I have set up an account with

 I remember benefactors in my prayers and periodically say Mass for your intention.

 This catechism helped to bring Fr.
 Z into the Catholic Church!

 Fathers, you don’t know who might show up!
 It could be a “big fish” of one sort or other…